-License Policies - Govern the licenses to allow and disallow, and what licenses to block altogether for the License Compliance plugin.
+License Policies - Governs which licenses to allow and disallow, and what licenses to block altogether for the License Compliance plugin.

 License policies are rules that govern how specific licenses and use cases are handled by the license compliance plugin.

 Users can create and customize policies according to their needs and apply them to registries.

 Policies are applied to registries by selecting it in the License Compliance plugin settings.

 Each license policy consists of license rules for any number of licenses.
 It also contains configuration on how to handle use-cases like missing or unknown licenses.

 |Policy name||Name of policy.
 Used in the License Compliance plugin and on License Dashboards|

 |License rules||List of licenses to allow or disallow.
 Consists of a License, an associated Severity and a Description.
 Description is used in license issues opened by that rule.|